whitemeow/flink-kubernetes/README.md

 Assuming you still have the `kubectl proxy` running from the previous section, you should now see the Task Managers in the UI as well.

+# Usage

+## Connecting to Job Manager Web UI

+See above for `kubectl proxy` examples.
+It works well on real Kubernetes cluster but minikube might need a different approach.

+## Submitting Jobs

+One option is to use Web UI, upload a JAR and submit a job from there.

+### Flink Compatibility

+[FLINK-2821](https://issues.apache.org/jira/browse/FLINK-2821) which is strictly speaking not a Flink bug, seems to be preventing Task Managers from talking to Job Managers because of the recipient IP address mismatch.
+Therefore we're using a Docker image with a custom Akka 3 build of Flink 1.1.3 instead of the vanilla 1.1.3.